Qala-Dev/course-materials/part-time-schedule/week-5.md

   * Finish reading the chapter(s) for the day
   * Prepare and research your assigned question(s), make sure you can host the discussion and think about follow-up questions etc
   * Prepare and research the questions hosted by other people in your group
-* Select a project from the [project list](../projects.md) to work on or improve an already existing project by refining or adding more functionality.

-## Project demos

-We are reserving 30 minutes every Thursday for demo time!
-We highly encourage participation so you can show off what you built!
-This week we will be hearing all about the wallet project you've all been working on.

-Read all about them on https://course.qala.dev/meetings and reserve your slot once you've got something to share.
-Demos don't need to be perfect or beautiful, just let us all share in your excitement and experience!